bdai6/my_website/content/home/projects.md

  # CSS class.
  css_class = ""
 +++

-At WiCIL, our research focuses on future systems in two general directions: 1) *Augmenting computer systems with domain specific accelerators and emerging memories*, an essential step towards next-generation systems.
-It requires modest system changes and has low deployment barrier but the performance gain might be potentially limited.
-2) *Rethinking computer systems with post-CMOS technology*, a more aggressive approach in pushing innovations across the entire system stack.
-It could lead to dramatic improvement in performance but often requires more disruptive change in both hardware and software.

 [//]: # (Image with title, caption, and clickable link)
 [//]: # ( [![research overview](/img/research-overview.png "Title: Research Overview")*Caption of the figure*](https://www.where-is-jiafei.com) )